Return on experience: how much is employee experience worth?

 ROX = ($40k + $75k) / $50k x 100 = 230

-This means that for our example, the value added by investing in employee experience, or the ROX, was 230%.
+This means that for our example, the value of investing in employee experience, or the ROX, was 230%.
+If we're looking solely at the net benefits of return on experience (ROX), this calculation would offer 130% return in net benefits.

 What ROX means for enhancing experience